Chandresh111/088_Chandresh-Dubey/README.md

 Consistency Across Devices: Specifying web-safe fonts or fallback options ensures a consistent experience across various devices and browsers.

-Why is it important to specify a background-color for elements in web design?
+3.Why is it important to specify a background-color for elements in web design?

 Ans: Specifying a background-color for elements in web design is important for several reasons: